 Chaplains are happy to receive enquiries or referrals and will consider each on a case by case basis.

 They can be called at times of crisis to support residents, family/whanau members, staff and volunteers.

 Trust Coordinator and Chaplain

 027 362 0782 ~ Gabrielle.firstname.lastname@example.org

 Gabrielle joined our Chaplaincy team in July 2016 and on September 19th became our new Trust Coordinator.
 Gabrielle is passionate about helping people find a sacred space between them and God in the midst of life – and the chaos, troubles and joy that life inevitably brings.
 Gabrielle has a particular interest in providing Christian Ministry to those with intellectual, physical and/or mental health disabilities.
-Gabrielle has past experience working in the field of Chaplaincy and holds a Bachelor of Ministries (Laidlaw College), Certificate in Spiritual Development and Pastoral Care (Vineyard College, NZ) and a Clinical Pastoral Education unit from NZACPE.
+Gabrielle has past experience working in the field of Chaplaincy along with experience as House Coordinator with a local Residential Care Provider in mental health services.
+She holds a Bachelor of Ministries (Laidlaw College), Certificate in Spiritual Development and Pastoral Care (Vineyard College, NZ) and a Clinical Pastoral Education unit from NZACPE.
 Gabrielle has had training with the Christchurch Hospitals Chaplaincy Board.
-Gabrielle is widowed with three children in their late teens and early 20s.
+Gabrielle is widowed with a family in their late teens, early twenties.

 021 223 6644 ~ email@example.com